-- Personal rights, property rights and other legitimate rights and interest of civil subjects are protected by law; - Subjects should apply the fairness principle in determining the rights and obligations of all concerned parties; - Laws have to be followed.
-If no law for a certain case exists, usual practice may be followed, and - Other more specialized regulations have priority compared to this law if they exist.
+- Personal rights, property rights and other legitimate rights and interest of civil subjects are protected by law. - Subjects should apply the fairness principle in determining the rights and obligations of all concerned parties. - Laws have to be followed.
+If now law existing, usual practice may be followed.

+- Other more specialized regulations have priority compared to this law if they exist.